 The question is no longer, “Are you considering a hybrid cloud strategy?” but rather, “Is your current hybrid cloud environment optimized?”
-According to a recent Rightscale report, 81% of enterprises have a multi-cloud strategy.
-In addition, enterprises on average run 41% of their workloads in the public cloud and 38% of their workloads in a private cloud.
-This cloud transformation has put enormous strain on IT departments to manage costs and optimize performance all while ensuring the data of their organizations remain secure.
+According to a recent Rightscale report, 84% of enterprises have a multi-cloud strategy.
+In addition, 28% of enterprises are prioritizing hybrid cloud, and 17% are prioritizing public and private cloud equally.
+This cloud transformation has put enormous strain on IT departments to manage costs and optimize performance, all while ensuring the data of their organizations remain secure.
 Or in other words – optimizing is the name of the game right now.

 While every environment has its unique challenges, there are a few standard considerations for IT professionals when choosing a data center partner.
-But, more importantly in our current times, the question becomes - who will enable them to optimize their current hybrid cloud environment while providing them the flexibility to adapt to constantly evolving IT environment?
+But, more importantly, in our current times, the question becomes - who will enable them to optimize their current hybrid cloud environment while providing them the flexibility to adapt to the continually evolving IT environment?

-With cloud users running applications in an average of 1.8 clouds, it is becoming increasingly important for a data center partner to provide direct connectivity to multiple clouds.
+With cloud users running applications in an average of 4.9 clouds, it is becoming increasingly crucial for a data center partner to provide direct connectivity to multiple clouds.
 Why direct connectivity?
 Direct connectivity is the best way to ensure secure, reliable, low latency connectivity at the lowest price.

-In addition, since it is a direct connection, there are no “hops” along the way, making the connection secure and the lowest latency available from that market via a simple cross connect within the data center.
+Also, since it is a direct connection, there are no "hops" along the way, making the connection secure and one of the lowest latencies available from that market via a simple cross-connect within the data center.

-Whether you are trying to connect one or multiple locations to your data center provider it is important to have the flexibility to choose from a number of different network providers.
+Whether you are trying to connect one or multiple locations to your data center provider, it is essential to have the flexibility to choose from many different network providers.
 Network and communication environments are transforming nearly as rapidly as the cloud environment.
-This coupled with ongoing industry consolidation and price compression require enterprises to make complex and strategic business decisions.
+This, coupled with ongoing industry consolidation and price compression, require enterprises to make complex and strategic business decisions.

-Finally, it is important to find a data center who can provide a private cloud and managed cloud solution.
-With over 70% of enterprises running private clouds, and IT professionals continuously optimizing workloads between public and private clouds it is important to have a provider that allows them to optimize performance of those applications while providing the flexibility to expand.
+Finally, it is vital to find a data center that can provide a private cloud and managed cloud solution.
+With over 72% of enterprises running private clouds and IT professionals continuously optimizing workloads between public and private clouds, it is important to have a provider that allows them to maximize the performance of those applications but also provide flexibility to expand.

-Effective in the fourth quarter of 2018, with the launch of CoreSite’s ‘Solution Partner Program’, enterprise customers can now have their entire hybrid cloud environment supported within a CoreSite data center.
+With the launch of CoreSite's 'Solution Partner Program,' enterprise customers can now have their entire hybrid cloud environment supported within a CoreSite data center.
+Enterprises can: